Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Background

-where $p^l({\bf y}^l)$ is the probability of the $l$-th token marginalized over the others.
-While this approximation makes learning tractable, it makes a restrictive assumption that the denoised tokens ${\bf y}_t^1, ..., {\bf y}_t^L$ are conditionally independent of each other given the earlier denoised state.
-This assumption only holds in the infinitesimal limit $t\to s$ \cite{campbell2022continuous}, which implies that one needs a large number of sampling steps for accurate generation.
-With reduced steps, the approximation causes the model to produce unnatural text by neglecting correlations over tokens (\Cref{fig:factorization}) \cite{wu2025fast, kang2025parallelbench}.
-Unfortunately, this is a model misspecification issue that cannot be resolved by improving model quality alone.
-Our work addresses this fundamental challenge with a continuous flow-based formulation~\cite{lipman2022flow, albergo2023stochastic}, which learns a deterministic transport map that need not make such a factorized approximation.
+where each factor gives the conditional probability of the $l$-th denoised token given the earlier state ${\bf y}_s$, marginalized over the remaining tokens.
+While this approximation makes learning tractable, it makes a restrictive assumption that the denoised tokens ${\bf y}_t^1, ..., {\bf y}_t^L$ are conditionally independent given the earlier denoised state.
+This assumption only holds in the infinitesimal limit $t\to s$ \cite{campbell2022continuous}, which creates the need for a large number of sampling steps at inference.
+As the number of steps is reduced, this approximation causes the model to produce unnatural text by neglecting correlations between tokens (\Cref{fig:factorization}) \cite{wu2025fast, kang2025parallelbench}.
+Unfortunately, this is a fundamental issue that cannot be resolved by improving model quality alone.
+Our work addresses this central challenge with a continuous flow-based formulation~\cite{lipman2022flow, albergo2023stochastic}, which learns a deterministic transport map that need not make such a factorized approximation.
 As a result, our approach directly enables \textbf{scalable one-step language modeling}.
+For further context, we discuss additional related work in \Cref{sec:app:related_work}.